cjneely10/MetaSanity/PhyloSanity.md

 --cpus = 1</code></pre>

 - General Notes
-    - `CheckM` and `GTDBtk` are both high memory-usage programs, often exceeding 100 GB.
+    - CheckM and GTDBtk are both high memory-usage programs, often exceeding 100 GB.
 Use caution when multithreading.
-    - `CheckM` writes to a temporary directory which may have separate user-rights, depending on the system on which it is installed.
-Users are advised to explicitly set the `--tmpdir` flag in `CHECKM` to a user-owned path.
+CheckM is required to run this pipeline.

 ### A note on flags

-In general, program flags/arguments that filter or reduce output are supported, and thus can be provided in the user-passed config file.
-However, flags that change the output of individual programs may cause unsuspected issues, and thus are not recommended.
+In general, program flags/arguments that filter or reduce output are supported, and thus can be provided in the user-passed config file. **However, flags that change the output of individual programs (e.g. reordering, changing delimiter, etc.) may cause unsuspected issues, and thus are not recommended.**